AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 Before you start adding support for a new locale,

 * Install a plain text editor (IDE) for easier editing.
 The examples in this document are based on Microsoft® Visual Studio Code.
+* Install a version of [Git](https://git-scm.com), if not available on your machine.
-* Clone the Adaptive Forms Core Components repository.
+* Clone the [Adaptive Forms Core Components](https://github.com/adobe/aem-core-forms-components) repository.
 To clone the repository:
     1. Open the command line or terminal window and navigate to a location to store the repository.
 For example `/adaptive-forms-core-components`
     1. Run the following command to clone the repository: